Sexual Health Clinic (GU Clinic)

 - Some genitourinary (GU) diseases are caused by bacteria that do not cause problems in their usual home in the body, but do if they get into another place.

 These diseases are managed at the Saint James Hospital GU clinic.

 Who is at risk of sexually transmitted infections?

 Everybody of all ages engaging in unsafe sex is at risk, but young people are one of the most vulnerable groups.
-Young people are very unlikely to have been exposed to any sexually transmitted infections before they start having sex, so they have no chance to build up immunity (when the body can fight off an infection by itself).
+Young people are very unlikely to have been exposed to any sexually transmitted infections before they start having sex, so they have no chance to build up immunity.
 In young women, the cervix (neck of the womb) is immature and is easier to infect.
 In general, women are more likely to be infected by a man than vice versa.

 Younger people may have more partners, or change partners more frequently, than older generations.
 Sexual behaviour is the most important influence on whether you get a sexually transmitted infection.
 If you have sex with someone who is infected then you are likely to get the infection yourself.
-The more partners you have the more likely you are to have sex with someone who is infected (this also includes anybody having unprotected anal sex).
+The more partners you have the more likely you are to have sex with someone who is infected.

 What happens if a genitourinary infection goes untreated?

 The consequences of leaving undiagnosed and therefore untreated infections can be serious.
 Some of the more common complications include infertility, pelvic inflammatory disease, cancer of the cervix, testicular pain and swelling, and rarely, joint disease.
 An infected pregnant mother can of course infect her child whilst still in the womb or during its delivery.